Free up gigabytes of wasted space

 - On the following screen, select iOS Files from the left sidebar so your iOS backups are shown on your screen.
 Then find the backups you no longer need and click on the X icon next to them.
-This’ll get the selected backups deleted from your Mac.
+This will delete the selected backups from your Mac.

 Clear The Downloads Folder

 You want to clean up the Downloads folder on your Mac as it often has your app installers (.dmg) and archives (.zip) — both of which you don’t need after installing an app in most cases.